hongson6/hongson6.github.io/developer.md

 and the already-proficient ones.
 Users will have the ability to produce music and MIDI signals from game controllers and other devices._
 * Managed marketing and user testing activities
-* Acted as the secondary project manager
+* Aided in the development of the requirements, test, and work schedule documentation
-* Ensured website functionality, monitor assets, and report on website performance
+* Ensured website functionality, monitored assets, and report on website performance

 _COOLTROLLERS MIDI Test:_